Spanish Courses

 Instructor: Dr. Liliana Sánchez

-Do you speak Spanish at home?
+“Everything you wanted to know about Spanish but were afraid to ask” Do you speak Spanish at home?
 Have you studied Spanish for many years?
-If that is the case, you may have had some moments when you have asked an instructor or a Spanish speaker a question about some quirky aspect of Spanish that received an answer that left you with more questions.
-In this course, we will provide answers for those questions by exploring the sounds of Spanish and their properties, the way in which meaning is conveyed, and the way in which words and sentences are formed.
-We will also look at how varieties of Spanish and Latin American sign languages are used by different speech communities in different contexts as well as how it is learned by children and adults.
+In this course, we will answer questions you may have about the sounds of Spanish and their properties, how meaning is conveyed, and how words and sentences are formed.
+We will also look at how different speech communities use Spanish in different contexts and how it is learned by children and adults.

 SPAN 210 – Introduction to the Formal Analysis of Hispanic Texts